VeriFIT/mata/tests-integration/README.md

 ### How to test performance

-We assume, this is executed from `test-performance` directory.
+We assume, this is executed from `tests-integration` directory.
 In order to test or measure performance of the code you just built by the above steps:

 4. Add your new binaries to one of the yaml files in `jobs/*.yaml` as follows: